cleitonaugusto/flow-guard/README.md

 Informative Errors: Integrates with Tower's error handling to provide clear backpressure signals.

+Comparison with Similar Solutions
+The Rust ecosystem has several approaches to load management.
+Here's how FlowGuard compares:

+Aspect	FlowGuard	Static Semaphores	Rate Limiters	Queue-Based Solutions Primary Goal	Prevent downstream overload	Limit max concurrency	Limit requests/second	Maintain target latency Adaptive?	✅ Yes (latency-based)	❌ No (fixed)	❌ Usually static	✅ Yes (queue-based) Protects Downstream?	✅ Proactively	⚠️ Only if limit is correct	❌ No (controls rate)	⚠️ Indirectly Queueing	❌ No (immediate backpressure)	❌ No	❌ Usually no	✅ Yes Configuration	Simple (initial limit)	Simple (fixed number)	Medium (RPS + burst)	Complex (queue + latency targets) Best Use Case	Protecting DBs/APIs from overload	Simple worker pools	API rate limiting	User-facing latency SLAs When to Choose FlowGuard
+FlowGuard is particularly useful when:

+Your service depends on downstream components (databases, external APIs) with variable performance

+You want zero queuing and immediate backpressure signals (503 responses)

+You need protection that adapts automatically without manual tuning

+Simplicity matters - set an initial limit and let the algorithm adjust

+When Other Approaches Might Be Better
+Static semaphores work well for CPU-bound worker pools with known limits

+Rate limiters (like tower-governor) are essential for API quota enforcement

+Queue-based solutions (like Little Loadshedder) excel when you need predictable latency guarantees and can tolerate queueing

+FlowGuard complements these approaches rather than replacing them.
+For example, you might use:

+Rate limiting at your API gateway

+FlowGuard to protect your database layer

+Static semaphores for CPU-intensive background tasks

 Is This Production Ready?
 FlowGuard is a young crate (v0.1.x).
 It implements a proven algorithm, but its integration and edge cases are being refined.
 The current version is best suited for: